A Perfect 3 Days in Cornwall Road Trip Itinerary

 On your last day in Cornwall, take it a bit easier, but not too easy, by visiting locations that are still different enough from the ones on the previous days but still within the theme of this 3-day Cornwall itinerary, which is stunning landscapes and nature intertwined with history.

 Still start your day early so that you have enough time to pack your belongings and prepare for the ride home, but also enjoy what today has to offer.
+Your last day focuses on exciting and potentially less-busy historical attractions, such as Bodmin Moor, Port Isaac, and Tintagel Castle.

-If you'd like to save some money today, pack some sandwiches, snacks and drinks to take with you.
+If you'd like to save some money today, pack some sandwiches, snacks, and drinks to take with you.

 Bodmin Moor